Scholarstica-Okarike/Project-1/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly available, in addition to restricting access to the network.

-- _TODO: What aspect of security do load balancers protect?- Load balancers are used to increase capacity (concurrent users) and reliability of applications.
+Load balancers are used to increase capacity (concurrent users) and reliability of applications.

-What is the advantage of a jump box?- Jump box provide a segregation layer between the target network and the user.
+Jump box provide a segregation layer between the target network and the user.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the data and system logs.
-- _TODO: What does Filebeat watch for?- Filebeat monitors the log files or locations that you specify, collects log events, and forwards them either to Elasticsearch or Logstash for indexing.
+Filebeat monitors the log files or locations that you specify, collects log events, and forwards them either to Elasticsearch or Logstash for indexing.

-- _TODO: What does Metricbeat record?- Metricbeat takes the metrics and statistics that it collects and ships them to the output that you specify, such as Elasticsearch or Logstash.
+Metricbeat takes the metrics and statistics that it collects and ships them to the output that you specify, such as Elasticsearch or Logstash.

 The configuration details of each machine may be found below.
 _Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.